nonbiostudent/plumetrack/README.md

 Full documentation can be found in the UserGuide.html file included with the plumetrack distribution, or can be viewed [online here](https://nonbiostudent.github.io/plumetrack).

+## Downloads
+Plumetrack releases can be downloaded from the [here](https://github.com/nonbiostudent/plumetrack/releases).

 ## Related Links
 For more information about using motion estimation algorithms for SO2 flux calculations see [this article](http://www.sciencedirect.com/science/article/pii/S0377027314002807).